 If you think you may have sleep apnea, call us at (303) 691-0267 or make an appointment online.
 We can help you get started on your journey to wellness.

 Myth: Sleep apnea is rare in kids.

 The truth is that sleep apnea isn’t as rare in kids as we might hope.
 1 in every 10 children has sleep apnea.
 They grow out of it in some cases, but not all.
 It can result in behavioral problems, learning disabilities, and general low mood.

 Find the Right Sleep Apnea Treatment

-If you are concerned about the appearance of sleep apnea, and want to learn more about your treatment options, please call (303) 691-0267 for an appointment with Denver sleep dentist Dr. Kevin Berry at the TMJ Therapy & Sleep Center of Colorado.
+If you are concerned about the appearance of sleep apnea and want to learn more about your treatment options, please call (303) 691-0267 or make an appointment online with Denver sleep dentist Dr. Kevin Berry at the TMJ Therapy & Sleep Center of Colorado.

 Self Screening: Do You Have Problems Sleeping?

 This self-administered test is used to determine your level of daytime sleepiness which can be caused by sleep apnea.